Check out Abigail Owusu at KamloopsBCNow In Focus spotlight

 Canada Child Tax Benefit (CCB)

 For parents, the CCB is tax-free monthly payments to help with the cost of raising your children who are less than 18 years of age.
 CRA uses information from your tax return (family income, number of children etc.) to calculate how much CCB payments you get.
 This means to get it, you must file your tax return every year, even if you did not earn income in the year.
-Here is a link to Government of Canada
+Here is a link to Government of Canada website if you want to see how much CCB you are eligible for.

 Working Income Tax Benefit (WITB)